|

 This post may contain affiliate links which won’t change your price but will share a commission.

 Old Fashioned Caramel Icing is the most delicious icing for cake, muffins, donuts, and cinnamon rolls.
-This icing was passed on to me from my mother and it’s a staple for my kitchen!
+This icing was passed on to me from my mother and it’s a staple in my kitchen!

 The caramel frosting drizzling off a spoon into a jar.